256dpi/fire/README.md

 }
 ```

-The Authorizer accepts a list of scopes that must be granted by the token.
+The Authorizer accepts a list of scopes that must have been granted to the token.

 - The authorizer will assign the AccessToken to the context using the `fire.access_token` key.